Victoria University of Wellington: Ngā Mokopuna

-Ngā Mokopuna (formally known as The Living Pā) was a redevelopment of the marae and surrounding area of the Kelburn campus.
+Ngā Mokopuna (formerly known as The Living Pā) was a redevelopment of the marae and surrounding area of the Kelburn campus.
 It involved the removal of five buildings from 42 to 50 Kelburn Parade and the creation of a new building employing principles based on the Living Building Challenge.
-Preparation work began in mid 2021, starting with the clearance and demolition of existing buildings on the construction site.
+Preparatory work began in mid 2021, starting with the clearance and demolition of existing buildings on the construction site.

-The building was opened in a ceremony late 2024, designed by Tennent Brown Architects, with art from David Hakaraia.
+The building, designed by Tennent Brown Architects, with art from David Hakaraia, was opened in a ceremony late 2024.
 Ngā Mokopuna is one of under 30 buildings certified as a living building by the International Living Future Institute.

 Organisation and administration

 From 1938 to 1957, the head of administration was the principal.
 Since 1957, the head of administration has been the vice-chancellor.
-The following people held the role of principal and/or vice-chancellor:
+The following people have held the role of principal and/or vice-chancellor: